State investigation of UVa shooting differs from that of Virginia Tech

 “There’s no way, when you have dead college students, that there’s not going to be a lawsuit,” Chatman said.
 “The question is how big.
 When you’re doing crisis lawyering in that scenario, you’re not going to avoid a lawsuit.
 You’re just going to make the number smaller.”

-Jennifer Zeunik, the senior director of the National Policing Institute, served on the after-action review panel of the mass shooting at the University of North Carolina Charlotte on April 30, 2019 when a gunman killed two people and injured four more.
+Jennifer Zeunik, the senior director of the National Policing Institute, served on the after-action review panel of the mass shooting at the University of North Carolina at Charlotte on April 30, 2019, when a gunman killed two people and injured four more.

 She described to The Daily Progress how reviews work.